GNP on TV

 got off to its bumpy start.

-in 1994, “GNP3” went on to become a finalist in the European equivalent
+in 1994, “GNP3” went on to become a finalist at the Golden Rose

-competing with HBO, Showtime, and other notable networks like BBC and CBC.
+Showtime, and other notable networks like BBC and CBC.
+See

 the tradition with several more specials: “Politix As Usual” and an updated